The Reverend Dr. Cynthia Landrum, Minister

 Mike has extensive experience as a cantor and choir director, having led the bilingual English and Spanish choir at St. Clement's Church in his hometown of Saratoga Springs, NY.
 In addition to church work, Mike has a strong affinity for music on the stage, having served as the conductor and assistant conductor for musicals and operas in Medford, MA, Madison, WI, and Central France.
 An experienced baritone, he has performed in opera ensembles and choirs for years, having sung in solo performances with choirs across the country, and in voice recitals in the U.S., France, and South Africa.

 Mike received the Master of Music degree in Choral Conducting from the University of Wisconsin–Madison, where he studied with Beverly Taylor, and graduated magna cum laude with the Bachelor of Arts degree in Music and History from Tufts University, where he studied with Andrew Clark (Harvard University).
 Other conducting teachers include Dr. William Weinert (Eastman School of Music Summer Institute) and Jeff and Brenda Vredenburg (Crane School of Music, SUNY Potsdam).
-Please visit www.michaelpfitzer.com for more information.
+Please visit www.michaelpfitzer.com for more information or email Mike.

 Deedee Perkins, Parish Administrator

 At FPC, Deedee manages the Parish Office, is responsible for the Sunday Orders of Service, the weekly 'Sunday & This Week' newsletter, The Chronicle (monthly), and the calendar.
-She works directly with the Minister, and responds to external inquiries, including rental requests.
+She works directly with the Minister, and responds to external inquiries.
 E-mail Deedee

 Sanghee Kim, Pianist/Organist